scalable-arch/SAIT/docs/integration guide/README.md

 ```
 % cd sverilog/table-based/DEC-table
-% ?
+% dc_shell-xg-t -f synth.tcl (TO BE MODIFIED)
 ```

 ## Port List

-The following tables detail the port specifications for the CRC32 encoder and decoder modules.
+Below are the port specifications for the CRC32 encoder and decoder modules.

 ### Encoder